LucianoXu/CHES2025-Challenge/README.md

 - `run_profiling.py`: The launcher for profiling.

+- `random_training_loop.py`: The launcher for hyperparameter searching random training, according to `random_config_ranges.json`.
+The information summary for different random trainings will be collected and presented in a `.csv` file in the output folder.

+- `random_config_ranges.json`: Configuration file for `random_training_loop.py`.

 - `Results`: The configurations, model parameters and evaluation results of all trainings are preserved here.